sarken/docs/front_end_coding/coding-standards.markdown

 #### Our CSS formatting conventions

-Since our stylesheets are edited by multiple coders, we have developed a house style that will allow us to easily read, track changes to, and avoid mistakes in our markup.
+Since our stylesheets are edited by multiple coders, we have developed a house style that will allow us to easily read, track changes to, and avoid mistakes in our styles.

-A declaration block written for the archive should be formatted with:
+A declaration block written for the Archive should be formatted with:

 * Muliple selectors on the same line, separated by a comma and a single space
 * The opening curly brace on the same line as the selector, preceded by a single space